forwards/surveys-public/survey-forms/useR2018/privacy_policy.md

 [survey team](https://github.com/orgs/forwards/teams/surveys/members).
 If a member leaves the survey team, their access to the repository will be revoked and they will be asked to delete any personal copies of the data.
-Survey data may be shared with selected collaborators to assist us with statistical analysis and potentially other academic researchers whose aims are consistent with our own, for example those studying participation in open source projects.
+Survey data may be shared with selected collaborators to assist us with statistical analysis, and potentially other academic researchers whose aims are consistent with our own, for example those studying participation in open source projects.